jaredszajkowski/jaredszajkowski.github.io/content/posts/reusable-extensible-python-functions-financial-data-analysis/index.md

         If True, export data to Excel format. pickle_export : bool
+        If True, export data to Pickle format. parquet_export : bool
-        If True, export data to Pickle format. output_confirmation : bool
+        If True, export data to Parquet format. output_confirmation : bool
         If True, print confirmation message.